-If you don’t have a risk management programme in place already, here are some areas where your business may be vulnerable to risks, and recommendations for certain steps you can begin to take to prevent or minimise them.
+If you don’t have a risk management programme in place already, here are some focus areas where your business may be vulnerable and recommendations for certain steps you can begin to take to eliminate or control them.

 Your Operations and Property:

 Identify all hazardous materials (including flammable or combustible liquids) and ensure that suitable controls are in-place to safely use, store, dispense and dispose of these materials.

 Ensure that fire risks have been suitably assessed.
 Fire control equipment should be maintained in an operable condition and serviced in accordance with applicable standards.
 Fire detection equipment should be appropriate for the premises and signal to a constantly attended location.